U.S. Department of Transportation

 For a comprehensive overview of current research and technology development activities being conducted at the Turner-Fairbank Highway Research Center (TFHRC), visit the research section of the FHWA's Web site.
 For a listing of TFHRC research activities, visit the Project Overview page of the TFHRC Web site.

-The Context Sensitive Design (CSD)/Thinking Beyond the Pavement Web site introduces CSD, which is a collaborative, interdisciplinary approach that involves all stakeholders in developing a transportation facility that fits its physical setting and preserves scenic, aesthetic, historic, and environmental resources while maintaining safety and mobility.
-CSD is an approach that considers the total context within which a transportation improvement project will exist.
+The Context Sensitive Solutions (CSS) is a collaborative, interdisciplinary approach that involves all stakeholders in developing a transportation facility that fits its physical setting and preserves scenic, aesthetic, historic, and environmental resources while maintaining safety and mobility.
+CSS is an approach that considers the total context within which a transportation improvement project will exist.
 For more information, visit the new CSS webpage.

 For many years, the inability to obtain reliable underground utility information has been a troublesome problem for highway designers in the United States.
 Now, there is a solution--subsurface utility engineering.